1946 Indianapolis 500: Race summary

 Ted Horn made two lengthy pit stops and fell seven laps behind the last running car.
 Horn returned to the track, and charged all the way up to third place at the finish.
 Horn was the fastest car on the track in the second half, and he completed the entire 500 miles, but was 12 minutes behind Robson.

 A mild controversy came about after the race, as race winner Robson was accused of breaking the rules by not exiting the cockpit of the car during pit stops.
 A protest was filed, but it was later dismissed.
+Only nine cars were still running at the finish.
+Rookie Bill Sheffler, running off the pace most of the afternoon, nursed his car to 9th-place finish.
+Under the rules at the time, all cars still running at the finish were placed ahead all cars that had dropped out - regardless of total laps completed.
+Sheffler, running a pace of about 60 mph, managed to complete 139 laps before he was flagged off as the last car still running.